 ETFs – Points to Consider

-Market Risk: The price of an ETF fluctuates according to market forces, such as supply and demand, as well as the changing values of the underlying assets.
+Market Risk: The price of a ETF fluctuates according to market forces, such as supply and demand, as well as the changing values of the underlying assets.

-Liquidity: The more often an ETF trades on a daily basis, the more likely it is to be priced fairly.
+Liquidity: The more often an ETF trades on a daily basis, the more likely it is to be priced fairly and to experience fewer price swings.
 The net assets an ETF holds may also be an indicator of how regularly it will trade.
 As a general rule of thumb, the larger an ETF the better liquidity it has, although investors should review this aspect in parallel with other key investment considerations.

 Expenses: Generally speaking, the lower the net expense ratio of an ETF, the better.
 For example, an ETF with an expense ratio of approximately 0.40% per annum would cost $4.00 in annual fees for every $1,000 invested.
 An ETF with a higher net expense ratio of 0.60% would cost $6.00 in annual fees for every $1,000 invested.